xxao/pero/README.md

 Ever since I discovered the wonderful [d3js](https://d3js.org) JavaScript library, I wanted to have the same amazing concept of dynamic properties within Python drawings.
 In fact, this has been the trigger to start working on the *pero* library.
-Finally, it is all now available.
+Finally, it is now available.

 Please see the *examples* folder or in-code documentation of classes and functions to learn more about the *pero* library capabilities.